 Close your eyes.
 Don’t try to control your breath.
 Just sit and focus your attention within.
 Become aware of your body, scan it.
 How does it feel?
 Scan your whole body: your legs, your hips, your torso, your shoulders and neck.
 Is there any tension anywhere?
 Can you feel what your body needs?
 Can you feel what your body wants?
 Does your chest want to expand and take a deeper breath it?
 How is your energy level?
 Are you stressed or anxious?

-While doing a sequence you might also feel like staying longer in the pose, then pause the tape!
+While doing a sequence you might also feel like staying longer in the pose, then pause the class!
 Or you might want to skip a pose.
 In this case, you should go into child’s pose until the next one.

 And remember that “No pain no gain” is wrong!
 You should not feel any pain.
 If you do, come out of the pose.
 Feeling a stretch is fine of course but you should never feel pain.

 The aim is not to be able to do this or that pose!
 Of course it is nice and it feels good to realise “woah, I can do the wheel!”
 It is of great benefit for the self-confidence.
 However, as stressed in Patanjali’s Yoga Sutra, the aim should be to find stability and pleasure in the pose.

 My teacher in India once told us that to become a Great Yogi you should be able to hold the same pose for 3h48, finding stability and pleasure!